 Dr Langley Tasmania completed his Bachelor in Dental Surgery (BDS) qualification at the Fiji School of Medicine in 2004.
 He returned to Niue Island to take up a Dental Officer’s posting in the only dental clinic on the island, working as a general practitioner for 5 years.
 Dr Tasmania went on to pursue postgraduate studies at the University of Otago starting in 2010 and completing a Doctor in Clinical Dentistry, specializing in Endodontics in 2012.
 His research topic was “Contact guidance of endodontic pathogens on micro-grooved polymethylmethacrylate discs”.
 Dr Tasmania took up part-time private work and contributed back to the University of Otago as a clinical tutor at the dental school from 2013 to early 2015.
-He was in private practice in Canberra for a few years before relocaing to Sydney to join Gentle Endodontics in 2014.
-Dr Tasmania is actively involved in continued education courses and is a memebr of the Australian Society of Endodontology.
-Dr Tasmania is happily married with two sons Philip and Jonacani.
+He was in private practice in Canberra for a few years before relocating to Sydney to join Gentle Endodontics in 2014.
+Dr Tasmania is actively involved in continuing education courses.

 Mark graduated with a Bachelor of Dental Science with Honours from the University of Melbourne in 2008.
 He was on the Deans Honours List and winner of the Ernest Joske Prize in final year dentistry.
 He worked in private practice in Melbourne for three years before beginning specialist training, graduating with the Doctor of Clinical Dentistry (Endodontics) in 2014 from the University of Melbourne.
 His thesis was titled “Recall and Understanding of Risk in Endodontics”.
-He has been involved in teaching undergraduate students and lectured within Australia.
-Mark is a member of the Australian Dental Association, the Australian Society of Endodontology and the Australian and New Zealand Academy of Endodontists.
-He is currently a committee member of the Australian Society of Endodontology (NSW Branch).
+Mark is an Adjunct Associate Lecturer at Charles Sturt University (Orange), a member of the Australian Dental Association.